Bharat Gupt: Career

-He speaks Sanskrit, Hindi, English and Greek.

-He retired as associate professor of English at College of Vocational Studies, University of Delhi and is on visiting faculty at the National School of Drama, Delhi.
-From 1995 to this day (2010) he has made numerous and extensive lecture tours, speaking on theatre and music at various universities in India, North America and Greece, a country he loves deeply and visits at least once a year.
+Gupt retired as an associate professor of English at the College of Vocational Studies, University of Delhi.
 He has also directed major lectures and directed seminars.
-As part of his research material he has made about 2000 photographs of amphitheaters and antiquities all over Greece as well as in Syracuse, Italy.
+As part of his research material, he has made approximately 2000 photographs of amphitheaters and antiquities all over Greece as well as in Syracuse, Italy.

-He writes for research journals and national newspapers on cultural and educational issues.
-As a reviewer, he is a frequent contributor to Journal of Sangeet Natak Academy, Journal of Music Academy Madras, Indian Musicological Society, Baroda.
+As a reviewer, he is a frequent contributor to the Journal of Sangeet Natak Academy, Journal of Music Academy Madras, Indian Musicological Society, and Baroda.

-His practical involvement with traditional Indian temple architecture resulted in initiating the construction of the Ram Mandir in Ashok Vihar (Delhi) it's a "nagar style" stone temple with carvings which will give Delhi a traditional temple after a millennium.
-In 2001, he was one of the founding members of the International Forum for India's heritage: a non-religious, non-ideological, apolitical body, IFIH is a network of scholars, educationists, artists, scientists, social workers, environmentalists, thinkers and writers, who have come together to promote India's cultural heritage.
+Gupt's practical involvement with traditional Indian temple architecture resulted in initiating the construction of the Ram Mandir in Ashok Vihar.
+In 2001, he was one of the founding members of the International Forum for India's heritage: IFIH is a network of scholars, educationists, artists, scientists, social workers, environmentalists, thinkers and writers, who have come together to promote India's cultural heritage.

-In 1976, he married Yukti, and the couple had two sons: Abhinav and Udayan.
-In August 2010 he became the grandfather of a boy named Atharva, after the 4th Veda.

-He retired from the University of Delhi in Nov.2011 but continues to lecture at other forums.
+He retired from the University of Delhi in November 2011, but continues to lecture at other forums.